The Killing of a Sacred Deer

-The Killing of a Sacred Deer is a 2017 absurdist psychological horror thriller art film directed and co-produced by Yorgos Lanthimos, who also co-wrote the screenplay with Efthimis Filippou.
+The Killing of a Sacred Deer is a 2017 absurdist psychological horror thriller film directed and co-produced by Yorgos Lanthimos, who also co-wrote the screenplay with Efthimis Filippou.
 It stars Colin Farrell, Nicole Kidman, Barry Keoghan, Raffey Cassidy, Sunny Suljic, Alicia Silverstone, and Bill Camp.
 It follows a cardiac surgeon who introduces his family to a teenage boy with a connection to his past, after which they mysteriously begin to fall ill.

 The film had its world premiere at the 70th Cannes Film Festival on 22 May 2017, where it was awarded Best Screenplay.
 It was theatrically released in Ireland and the United Kingdom on 3 November 2017, by Curzon.
 It grossed $10.7 million worldwide and received positive reviews from critics, who praised Lanthimos' direction, the screenplay, cinematography, and performances of the cast (particularly those of Keoghan, Farrell, and Kidman).
 At the 15th Irish Film & Television Awards, the film earned four nominations, with Keoghan winning Best Supporting Actor.
 It was nominated for Best Director, Best Screenwriter, and Best Actor (Farrell) at the 30th European Film Awards, and for Best Supporting Male (Keoghan) and Best Cinematography at the 33rd Independent Spirit Awards.

 Plot

 After performing an open heart surgery, Steven Murphy, a cardiothoracic surgeon in Cincinnati, goes to a diner where he meets 16-year-old Martin Lang, whose father died a few years earlier.
-Steven goes home to his wife Anna and their children Kim and Bob.
-Steven invites Martin to meet his family, and Martin gets along with everyone, especially Kim.
-That night, Martin invites Steven to his house for dinner the next day.
+Steven invites Martin to meet his family - comprising his wife Anna, their daughter Kim, and their son Bob.
+Martin makes a good impression on everyone, but seems to especially get along with Kim.

-At Martin’s house, after dinner, Martin goes to bed, leaving Steven alone with his mother.
-Martin’s mother begins flirting with Steven and he leaves.
+The following night, Steven goes to Martin's house for dinner at Martin's request.
+After Martin goes to bed, Martin's mother initiates sex with Steven; when he rejects her, she tells him that it is Martin's wish for them to have sex, after which Steven angrily leaves.

-Martin visits Steven's office, complaining of chest pain, but tests show nothing wrong.
-Martin invites Steven over again, saying his mother finds Steven attractive, but Steven refuses.
-Afterward, Martin's demands for Steven's attention grow increasingly frequent and desperate.
-Steven is troubled to learn that Martin gave Kim a ride home on his motorcycle.
+Martin visits Steven's office, complaining of chest pain.
+Steven runs tests on Martin, all of which produce normal results.
+Martin invites Steven over again, but Steven declines.
+Martin's demands for Steven's attention grow increasingly frequent and desperate, and Steven becomes gradually more frustrated and concerned, especially when he learns that Martin gave Kim a ride home on his motorcycle.

-One morning, Steven's son Bob is unable to move his legs, so Steven and Anna rush him to the hospital, where numerous tests are performed.
-Martin tells Steven that, to "balance things" for his father, who died while Steven was operating on him, Steven must kill a member of his own family.
-Otherwise, within a few days, Steven's family will all die from paralysis, an inability to eat, and bleeding from the eyes.
-Steven has Martin escorted from the hospital.
-Later, Bob begins refusing to eat, but no cause can be found.
+One morning, Bob finds himself unable to move his legs.
+Steven and Anna rush him to the hospital, where numerous tests are performed.
+Martin then reveals that his father died while Steven was operating on him.
+Martin blames Steven for his death and believes that to make things even, Steven must kill a member of his own family; if Steven refuses, all four will eventually die within a few days, beginning with paralysis, an inability to eat, and finally bleeding from the eyes.
+Steven has Martin ejected from the hospital.
+Later, Bob begins inexplicably refusing to eat, even when Steven begins furiously forcing him to.